EmilRamsvik/Digital-Garden/docs/Working/Job Searching/Job Searcing.md

 # Thoughts
 - A resume should be **clean** above all else.

--  "**Competence Triggers:** basically, if you have to judge someone’s skill based on a series of brief interactions, you’re going to pattern match their behaviour against other people who you like.
+-  "**Competence Triggers:** basically, if you have to judge someone’s skill based on a series of brief interactions, you’re going to pattern match their behavior against other people who you like.
 When people with hiring authority think of winners, they think of _people like them_ who live and breathe this business thing.
 They negotiate things as a matter of course: that is a major portion of the value they bring to the company.
 Volunteering a number when asked says the same thing to people with hiring authority that flunking FizzBuzz says to an engineer: this person may be a wonderful snowflake in other regards, but on the thing I care about, they’re catastrophically incompetent." - Patrick McKenzie.
 - Practice the questions you do not have the answer to, not the ones that you do.
-I had this experience once while practising for an interview, and I only saw what I knew when practising, foregoing what I did not know.
+I had this experience once while practicing for an interview, and I only saw what I knew when practicing, foregoing what I did not know.
 This is a human tendency, and you should focus on things you do not know.
 How do you answer them?
 - If having a virtual meeting, make sure to book a room beforehand that is booked not only for the duration of the meeting but also some time before the meeting.
-- Practice your pitch (Aka, tell me about yourself) as much as possible, this needs to be top-notch.
+- Practice your pitch (Aka, tell me about yourself) as much as possible; this needs to be top-notch.
-- When considering a job switch, make sure that you
+- When considering a job switch, make sure that you understand the future aspects and the fact that the future your boss and management promise you is what it is, just words.
+[Show me the money](https://youtu.be/FFrag8ll85w?t=44)
+- [It is what the money says](https://youtu.be/s8uL7qtyeGI?t=118).
+Do not do it for the money; do it for what the money says.
+It says you are worth it.